wsjf

 • Use ClickUp for FREE—forever

-Ever get stuck deciding whether to work on a big, flashy project that promises huge returns or a smaller, less exciting task that’s quicker to complete?
+Ever get stuck deciding whether to work on a big, flashy initiative that promises huge returns or a smaller, less exciting task that’s quicker to complete?

 Every project manager faces this dilemma, and it often feels like there’s no clear answer.